Wheel of Fortune and Fantasy: Episode 2: "Door Wide Open"

-A professor's class is interrupted by a student loudly begging and prostrating himself before another professor, asking him not to fail him, as it would derail his future as a news anchor.
-The professor, French instructor Segawa, only responds unsympathetically.
-The student, Sasaki, is later at his apartment with his friend-with-benefits, married mother Nao, and learns from the news that Segawa has won the prestigious Akutagawa Prize for a novel he has written.
-Sasaki coerces Nao into seducing the professor in order to create a scandal.
+College student Sasaki prostrates himself before French professor Segawa, begging the latter not to fail him as it would derail his future as a news anchor, but Segawa remains stern and unsympathetic.
+Months later at his apartment, Sasaki and his friend-with-benefits, married mother Nao, learn from the news that Segawa has won the prestigious Akutagawa Prize for his new novel.
+Sasaki coerces Nao into honey trapping the professor in order to create a scandal.

-Nao enters the professor's office, introducing herself as his former student, closing the door behind her, but the professor insists that it stay open.
-She gets his autograph and requests if she can ask him questions about the novel.
-She reads aloud an erotic passage about a character getting his testicles sucked and ejaculating.
-The two have a heart-to-heart conversation.
-Nao reveals that she was recording the professor the entire time, and he requests that she send him the audio.
-She agrees but only after making a request that he "touch himself" while listening to the recording of her voice, and he verbally agrees to do this.
-Once home, Nao accidentally sends the email to "Sagawa" at the university, having misstyped the name.
+Nao visits Segawa at his office, ostensibly to request an autograph, while the door stays open at Segawa's insistence.
+She reads aloud an erotic passage from the book and asks explicit questions, though Segawa remains unmoved, and the two end up having a heart-to-heart conversation.
+Nao confesses that she was recording the conversation, and Segawa requests that she send him the audio.
+She agrees on the condition that he masturbates to the recording once, to which he verbally agrees.
+Once home, Nao mistypes the address by accident, and the email ends up being sent to a university administrator.
+The ensuing scandal leads to Segawa's disgrace and resignation and Nao's divorce.

-The misspelling of a single letter in the name directs the recording to another person at the university who is an administrator.
-Segawa's reputation is ruined when the audio file becomes public, and Nao's husband divorces her.
-Years later, Nao runs into an estranged Sasaki on the bus.
-She is working as a proofreader, and him, an editor, with both leading separate lives.
-Sasaki does not show any remorse for ruining Segawa, and Nao grows annoyed by his talking.
-She appears to experience some remorse in recalling the 'recording' affair and its outcome.
-Sasaki mentions that he is getting married.
-As Nao reaches her stop, she gives Sasaki her business card and kisses him as she steps off the bus.
+Years later, Nao runs into Sasaki on the bus.
+She now works as a proofreader, while him an editor despite his lack of interest in literature.
+Sasaki shows no remorse for the affair, and Nao grows increasingly annoyed by his presence.
+Sasaki announces that he is getting married.
+As Nao reaches her stop, she hands Sasaki her business card, kisses him on the lips, and steps off.